HeenaSk18/90DaysOfDevOps/2026/day-03/linux-commands-cheatsheet.md

 - Always try `systemctl status` before restarting a service — logs tell you *why* it failed
 - `curl -I` is faster than opening a browser to check if a server is up
 - `kill -9` is a last resort — always try `systemctl restart` first

----

-> *"The terminal is your production cockpit.
-Know it well."*